Identifying Markov chain models from time-to-event data: an algebraic approach: Phase-type distribution, direct problem

 with the initial condition $X_{N+1}(0) = 0$.

-Let us consider that the eigenvalues $\lambda_i, 1\leq i \leq N$ of the matrix $\vect{\tilde Q}$ satisfy the following non-degeneracy condition
+Let us consider that the eigenvalues $\lambda_i, 1\leq i \leq N$ of the matrix $\vect{\tilde Q}$ satisfy the following {\em non-degeneracy condition}

-\begin{remark} Using properties of solutions of \eqref{eq:probaevolution} it can be shown that $\max_{1\leq i \leq N} (\lambda_i ) \leq 0$ is always satisfied.
+\begin{remark} It can be shown that $\max_{1\leq i \leq N} (\lambda_i ) \leq 0$ is always satisfied.
 Indeed, $X_i(t), 1\leq i \leq N$ are probabilities, therefore remain bounded for all $t$, which means that one cannot have $\lambda_i>0$ for some $1\leq i \leq N$.
 If some $\lambda_i>0$, then there are solutions of \eqref{eq:probaevolution} that increase without bound when $t$ increases.
-We will show later that strong connectedness of the transition graph reduced to the vertices $1,\ldots,N$ implies that none of the eigenvalues $\lambda_i$ can be zero.
-One should note that, unlike $\vect{Q}$, $\vect{\tilde{Q}}^T$ is not a continuous time Markov chain generator and does not satisfy the zero row sum rule. \end{remark}
+We will show later that strong connectedness of the transition graph of the Markov chain reduced to the vertices $1,\ldots,N$ implies that none of the eigenvalues $\lambda_i$ can be zero.
+One should note that, unlike $\vect{Q}$, $\vect{\tilde{Q}}^T$ is not a continuous time Markov chain generator and does not satisfy the zero row sum rule. \end{remark} Considering that the condition \eqref{nondegeneracy} is satisfied, the solutions of \eqref{eq:probaevolution},\eqref{eq:probaevolutionN} read